backpackcloud/backpackcloud.github.io/_posts/unbelievable-exception/2026-04-23-the-loopinarium.md

 That mix between the synth and the guitar put a smile on my ears that I can't describe in words.
 I spent days listening just to that recording, trying to understand what was going on my mind.

 Then I realized I wanna do more like that.
-And my engineer DNA immediately though I should combine that experience with the idea of setting up the loops in a more geeky way.
+And my engineer-DNA immediately though I should combine that experience with the idea of setting up the loops in a more geeky way.

 For a long time I failed to integrate everything in an interesting way, because it sounded (pun intended) too normal.
 Using a desktop to manage the MIDI stuff and an audio interface to capture the audio signals and mix them together in a DAW was too reliable to my taste.